Scalable Multi-agent Reinforcement Learning Algorithm for Wireless Networks: Conclusion

 \section{Conclusion}

-In this paper, we introduced a federated mean-field reinforcement learning architecture to solve the scalability problem in communication scenarios with networked connected devices by decomposing the optimization function geometrically with the characteristics of fading channel in a wireless communication network.
-Based on a highly identical communication environment, we highlighted that federated learning can effectively accelerate the convergence speed and support cooperation.
-We investigated the reason for the benefit when employing federated learning or parameter sharing in our considered case with convergence proof and some analysis.
-We also derived an upper-bound of multi-agent system with the support of federated learning and different federated frequency.
-We have shown the necessity of using transfer learning to transfer knowledge from global model to local model while maintaining the personality.
+In this paper, we introduced a federated multi-agent RL architecture to solve the scalability problem in communication scenarios by decomposing the optimization function geometrically.
+We highlighted that federated learning can effectively accelerate the convergence speed and enhance cooperation.
+We investigated the theoretical basis for the benefit of federated learning.
+We also derived an upper-bound of federated multi-agent system with different federated frequency.
+We have shown the necessity of using transfer learning to transfer knowledge from global model to local model with the existence of centralized-decentralized mismatch.
 We then examined our result with a coordinated multi-point scenario.
-Our results demonstrated that our architecture can effectively handle the cooperation scenario with the relatively large amount of participating access-points with decent scalability.
+Our results demonstrated that our architecture can effectively handle the cooperation scenario with the relatively large amount of participating APs.
 We have also shown that the transfer learning methods outperform the federated averaging algorithm, which matches our analysis.

-We applied the informational model for multi-agent learning defined in \cite{Terry2020Revisiting} to derive the upper bound for converging.
-Similar to Eq.(4) and Eq.(15), we can separate the information required to fit the Q-function in each agent $i$ into local information (information in $\overline{s}^i$) and coordinating information (information in $s^{i,i'} \forall i'\in I^{-i}$).
-We also define the local information in $i$-th agent at time $t$ as $\mathcal{I}_{i,\text{env}}(t)$ and the coordinating information between $i$ and its neighbor $i'$ as $\mathcal{I}_{i,i'}(t)$.
-In this way, we have the overall information in agent $i$ at time $t$ as

-During the learning procedure, the information increase in each time step.
-For any agent $i$ in a group of agent $\mathcal{B}$ with neighbor agents $\mathcal{B}^{-i}$, we define the information gain in each learning time step as
+The simulation results have shown that the large observation range can help the cooperation.
+These findings provide design insights for the future development of multi-agent algorithms in wireless communication networks.